 - Difficulty communicating

-The National Institutes on Alcohol Abuse and Alcoholism provide some clear indications on when alcohol overdose occurs compared to when drinking within controlled limits occurs.
-In a physical sense, when an overdose occurs, there is too much alcohol in the bloodstream.
-As a result of this, the areas of the brain that control life-support functions within the body begin to slow and, in some cases, shut down.
-This includes the heart rate, the rate of breathing, temperature control and the central nervous system as a whole.
-An overdose is a life-threatening situation requiring immediate medical help.
+The National Institutes on Alcohol Abuse and Alcoholism draws firm lines between drinking within controlled limits and when alcohol overdose occurs.
+When a physical overdose occurs, there’s too much alcohol in the bloodstream, causing problems for internal organs and being detrimental to your health overall.
+The areas of the brain that control life support functions within the body begin to slow and, in some cases, shut down.
+This includes heart rate, rate of breathing, temperature control and the central nervous system as a whole.
+An alcohol overdose is a life-threatening situation that requires immediate medical help.

 Anyone, even those without an alcohol addiction, can suffer an alcohol overdose at any time.
 The amount of alcohol causing this depends on various factors.
 For some, a single shot of alcohol can cause it.
 For others, it takes a significantly higher amount.